AntoninRuan/CellarManager/README.md

 # English

-CaveManager is a software made to help you manage your cave.<br>
+CellarManager is a software made to help you manage your cellar.<br>
-He allows you to list every bottles presents in your cave and to see where they are.<br>
+He allows you to list every bottles present in your cellar and to view where they are.<br>
-Moreover you can also install a smartphone app who will made updating your cave more easier.<br>
+Moreover you can install a smartphone app which will make your cellar more easier to update.<br>
-Indeed it is not handy, maybe impossible to bring you computer in your cave, and do many trip to between your cave and your computer neither.<br>
+Indeed it is not handy, maybe impossible to bring you computer in your cellar; do many round trip between your cellar and your computer neither.<br>
-That why the application allows you to add, modify, move and remove bottle through you smartphone.<br>
+That why the application allows you to add, modify, move and remove bottles from you smartphone.<br>

 1. [Installation](https://github.com/WoMaX91/CaveManager/tree/master#installation-1)
 2. [License](https://github.com/WoMaX91/CaveManager/tree/master#license-1)